I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/usbdlib/nf-usbdlib-usbd-registerhcfilter.md

 <p>None. </p>

 ## -remarks
 <p>USB bus filter drivers must call this routine after attaching their device object to the device object stack for the host controller driver.</p>

-<p>USB bus filter drivers must call this routine after attaching their device object to the device object stack for the host controller driver.</p>

 ## -requirements